Coughing is your body’s way of getting rid of an irritant. Many things can cause a dry cough in kids, from a simple cold to an inhaled object.

 - air that’s too cold or dry

-If your child is frequently exposed to an irritant, the dry cough may become chronic.
+The dry cough may become chronic if your child is frequently exposed to an irritant.
 Your child may be more susceptible to irritation if they also have allergies or asthma.

-Coughs caused by exposure to irritants usually resolve on their own once the irritant is removed.
+Coughs caused by exposure to irritants usually resolve once the irritant is removed.

-A somatic cough is a term that doctors use to refer to a cough that doesn’t have a clear cause and doesn’t respond to treatment.
-These coughs are usually caused by some kind of underlying psychological issue or distress.
+A psychosomatic or somatic cough is a term that doctors use to refer to a cough that doesn’t have a clear cause and doesn’t respond to treatment.
+An underlying psychological issue or distress usually causes these coughs.

-If your child’s healthcare provider has ruled out all the potential causes of their dry cough, they may diagnose it as a somatic cough.
+If your child’s healthcare professional has ruled out all the potential causes of their dry cough, they may diagnose it as a somatic cough.
 You’ll likely be referred to a child psychologist or psychiatrist.
-In addition, hypnotherapy may also be helpful in treating the condition.

 These tips can help to provide some relief in the meantime: